bramburn/sprint-local/templates/epic.md

        - Testing
        - Integration
      - Include dependencies or assumptions for each EPIC.
+     - **Focus on One Task:** From the provided list of tasks, focus on one specific task to avoid duplicating efforts.

 3. **Output Formatting:**
    - Structure the output in a clear text format with numbered elements for EPICs, user stories, affected components, and implementation steps.